Narayan Municipality

 Narayan (नारायण) is a municipality located in Dailekh District of Karnali Province of Nepal.

 The total area of the municipality is 110.63 sqkm and the total population of the municipality as of 2011 Nepal census is 27,037 individuals.
 The municipality is divided into total 11 wards.

-The municipality was established on 26 March 1997 merging the then Village development committees of Narayan, Belaspur, Saraswati, Tribhuvan and Basantamala.
+The municipality was established on 26 March 1997 merging the then Village development committees of Narayan, Belaspur, Saraswati, Triveni and Basantamala.
 That time the area of the municipality was 44.26 km2 and the total population of those area was 21,110 (according to the 2011 Nepal census).